RicoWjr/CLIP_TOME/README.md

 </div>

 ## Summary
-In my experiments, TOME does indeed help accelerate the vision tower in Clip, but applying TOME to the text tower results in completely disastrous outcomes.
+In my experiments, TOME does indeed help accelerate the vision tower in CLIP, but applying TOME to the text tower results in completely disastrous outcomes.

 A reasonable explanation is that *text lacks the redundancy present in images, thus merging tokens leads to the loss of important information*.